bu3alwa/dog-company/README.md

 - Add a sliding DC advert image slider
 - A squad roster of sorts (use XML)
 - Work on Javascript slider
+- Line that seperates each post (Homepage)
+-